A new digital ACT practice test is now available

-A sneak peak at the new ACT has finally arrived!
-Students planning to take the digital version of the ACT this spring now have access to a full-length practice test.
+Students planning to take the digital version of the ACT this spring have access to a full-length practice test!

 What do we know about the new ACT?

-The information released by ACT thus far indicates that the new test will strongly resemble the computer-based test that has been administered abroad for some time now—but with a few important differences.
+The first administration of the new digital version of the ACT occurred in April.
+The new test strongly resembles the computer-based test that has been administered abroad for some time now—but with a few important differences.

-Some of the biggest changes will be to timing and section length.
-The new exam will be shorter, and students will have more time per question.
-The science section will be optional, so students who choose not to complete this section will complete a significantly shorter exam.
+Some of the biggest changes are to timing and section length.
+The new exam is shorter, and students have more time per question.
+The science section of the new test is optional, so students who choose not to complete this section will complete a significantly shorter exam.
 Here is the section breakdown.

-- English: This will be a 35-minute section with 50 questions, 10 of which will be experimental.
-Passages will be reduced in length, and every item will now include a question stem.
+• English: This is a 35-minute section with 50 questions, 10 of which are experimental.
+Passages are reduced in length, and every item now includes a question stem.

-- Math: This will be a 50-minute section with 45 questions, 4 of which will be experimental.
-Answers will include choices A-D, rather than A-E.
+• Math: This is a 50-minute section with 45 questions, 4 of which are experimental.
+Answers will include choices A-D, rather than A-E. While the new Math section is shorter, it contains a higher proportion of more challenging questions.

-- Reading: This will be 40-minute section with 36 questions, 9 of which will be experimental.
-Passages will be reduced in length.
+• Reading: This is a 40-minute section with 36 questions, 9 of which are experimental.
+Passages are reduced in length.

-- Science (optional): This will be a 40 minute-section with 40 questions, 6 of which will be experimental.
-The new science section will include more questions that require science background knowledge.
+• Science (optional): This is a 40 minute-section with 40 questions, 6 of which are experimental.
+The new science section includes more questions that require science background knowledge.

 What on-screen tools can students use?